Course Timeline

 If and only if a student passes the comprehensive examination, he/she enters the Thesis stage.
 The thesis stage consists of first developing a thesis proposal, for which the student identifies a thesis topic, forms a Thesis Advisory Committee [TAC], presents a seminar on the thesis proposal to the IIMA academic community, and gets the thesis proposal approved by the TAC.
 Then the student works closely with the TAC on his/her thesis.
 On completion of the thesis research, the student submits the thesis, gives a seminar, and defends the same.

-All doctoral students past the successful completion of their comprehensive exam must independently assist in total of atleast sixty sessions (postgraduate courses offered in the institute/Doctoral compulsory courses).
+All doctoral students, past the successful completion of their comprehensive exam, along with their thesis work, must independently assist in a total of at least sixty sessions of qualifying postgraduate/doctoral-level courses.

-The dissertation or thesis provides the student with an opportunity to undertake original research in the area of interest.
-The dissertation should be a scholarly contribution to the knowledge pertinent to the understanding and resolution of management problems.
+The thesis provides the student with an opportunity to undertake original research in their area of interest.
+The thesis should be a scholarly contribution to knowledge pertinent to the understanding and resolution of management problems.
 Research is an essential part of the doctoral student’s training at IIMA.
-Throughout the programme, starting as early as Phase I, students are encouraged to be actively involved in research activities at the Institute and with faculty members.
+Throughout the programme, starting as early as Year I, students are encouraged to be actively involved in research activities at the Institute and with faculty members.

-Phase III begins with the formation of the Thesis Advisory Committee in the initial part of the third year.
-Students are encouraged to meet faculty members with whom they share research interests and seek their assistance in identifying a dissertation topic as early as possible.
-In addition to the close working relationship during the course work, this interaction helps the student find a thesis advisor and form the thesis advisory committee.
-The thesis advisor advises the student on his/her dissertation and chairs the thesis advisory committee comprising at least two other members.
+Year III begins with the formation of the Thesis Advisory Committee (TAC) in the initial part of the third year.
+Students are encouraged to meet faculty members with whom they share research interests and seek their assistance in identifying a thesis topic as early as possible.
+In addition to the close working relationship during the coursework, this interaction helps the student find a thesis advisor and form the thesis advisory committee.
+The thesis advisor advises the student on his/her thesis and chairs the TAC, comprising at least two other members.

-The student develops a written proposal and with the agreement of the thesis advisor gives a seminar on the thesis proposal.
-The proposal has to be approved by the thesis advisory committee.
-From then onwards, the student works closely with his/her thesis advisory committee on the dissertation.
-When the candidate’s advisor judges that the dissertation is complete, the student gives a seminar on the dissertation work and subsequently defends orally the dissertation before a thesis examination committee.
-The Doctoral Programme Chairperson appoints the thesis examination committee comprising of two members from the thesis advisory committee and two other members.
-While the course work formally gets over with the completion of Phase II, doctoral students are encouraged to continue taking advanced courses of interest even during this last stage of study.
+The student develops a written proposal and, with the agreement of the thesis advisor, gives a seminar on the thesis proposal.
+The proposal has to be approved by the TAC.
+From then onwards, the student works closely with his/her TAC on the thesis.
+When the candidate’s TAC judge that the thesis is complete, the student gives a seminar on the thesis work and subsequently defends the thesis orally before a Thesis Examination Committee (TEC).
+The Doctoral Programme Chairperson appoints the TEC comprising of two members from the thesis advisory committee and two other members.

 Resources